 Tony Abou-Ganim began bartending in 1980, and what could have been a risky job choice at the time became a springboard, launching a successful career that has spanned everything from hosting international cocktail seminars to appearing on Iron Chef America.
-With the release of his new book, The Modern Mixologist: Contemporary Classic Cocktails (Agate Surrey, 2010), Abou-Ganim took some time to chat with us about what he’d drink on a deserted island, equal opportunity imbibing and getting an agent—after he’d ended his acting career.
+With the release of his book, The Modern Mixologist: Contemporary Classic Cocktails, Abou-Ganim took some time to chat with us about what he’d drink on a deserted island, equal opportunity imbibing and getting an agent—after he’d ended his acting career.

 Imbibe: You come from a self-professed bar-savvy family.
 Was there one defining moment that hooked you on the profession?

-Imbibe: In your new book, The Modern Mixologist, you focus a lot on the history and evolution of certain drinks and spirits.
+In your book, The Modern Mixologist, you focus a lot on the history and evolution of certain drinks and spirits.
 Did you come across anything surprising during your writing?